astro/microvm.nix/doc/src/microvm-command.md

-# Imperative MicroVM management with the MicroVM command
+# Imperative MicroVM management with the `microvm` command

 Compartmentizing services in an infrastructure landscape allows us to conduct maintainance individually and without affecting unrelated